mohsenamoon1160417237/flask/readme.md

 ### celery -A main_app.celery beat -l info

 ***
-run celery worker in a new terminal
+Run celery worker in a new terminal

 ### celery -A main_app.celery worker -l info

 ***

-run the Flask app on your local host in a new terminal
+Run the Flask app on your local host in a new terminal

 ### python main.py